polar-computing/SeaIce/README.md

 # Hackathon Outcomes

 We wanted to compare the computation and classification performance between:
 1) Unsupervised vs. supervised classification
 2) Pixel-based vs. object-based classification
 3) Different classification algorithms such as GMM vs. Random Forest (and permutations thereof).

 We applied various supervised/unsupervised machine learning algorithms (mainly taken from scikit-learn/Python) to classify sea ice images.
 Note that an interactive Python interface has been developed to allow for quick and interactive manual classification of images to drive the supervised machine learning algorithms.

 The Random forest algorithm can be easily realized in  multi-core computation system, making it very suitable to run in a high-performance computing environment.
 Currently, the computational challenges can be viewed in two modes:
-a) number of images that can be processed concurrently on HPC machines
+a) number of images that can be processed concurrently on HPC machines.
 b) optimizations at the level of individual processing functions (e.g. parallelizing the segmentation functions, classification functions) within the workflow.
 Initial evaluation of the unsupervised workflow (vanilla implementation) with images of O(10) MB of data took 30 mins of compute time on XSEDE.Comet.
 We expect individual image data to grow to O(1000) MB and the number of images to grow to O(100)-O(1000).

 The classification/segmentation approaches are explained in more detail in various IPython Notebooks which are still being updated as the various processing chains are developed.